 Marketing funnels are becoming more sustainable, with the conversion funnel prioritising continuing engagement over transactional relationships.
 This increased focus on nurturing customer relationships makes it more likely that a customer will stay with and become an ambassador for the brand.
 When a business continuously engages its clients, building trust, it has greater staying power.
 This is the function of the two-way conversations made possible by content marketing.
 Content is a vital tool in omnichannel marketing.
 It builds trust, generates leads and builds site traffic.
-In 2019 the focus turns to content marketing based around a deep understanding of personas.
+The focus has turned to content marketing based around a deep understanding of personas.
 Rezcomm Shop enables a holistic customer view that makes it easy to supply relevant content and drive customer engagement.

 3. Consumers are ready to accept dynamic pricing

 Dynamic pricing is one of the most sophisticated uses of machine learning and artificial intelligence within the retail industry.
 Based on the principal that the best price for a product fluctuates based on supply, demand, seasonality and competitor prices, prices can change throughout a single day based on retail trends.

 For more information on the principles behind dynamic pricing, head over to our blog 'Dynamic Pricing: A New Revenue Stream for Parking'.